 I like how pasta gets a little crunchy around the edges from being exposed to the heat, but if you’re not a fan, cover the dish with aluminum foil to keep all the pasta moist.

-Carefully remove the casserole from the oven and add shredded mozzarella and sprinkle chopped parsley to the top of the casserole.
+Carefully remove the casserole from the oven and add shredded mozzarella (or shredded cheddar cheese) and sprinkle chopped parsley on top of the casserole.
 Return the casserole to the oven for an additional 5-7 minutes until the cheese is nicely melted.

 I had thought about adding gorgonzola crumbles to the dish for added flavor.
 You could also use feta or bleu cheese crumbles.
-Be creative with the casserole by adding your favorite ingredients, think of the possibilities!
+Be creative with the casserole by adding your favorite ingredients to my easy tuna casserole.

 Zucchini, roasted red peppers, and eggplant would make delicious additions.
 And if you can’t find canned cherry tomatoes, stew tomatoes would be a tasty substitute.